 - The Henry Moore Institute, Leeds

-But UK museums aren’t the only hit for local “culture vultures”!
-From literature to film and from street performance to music, the UK has a full schedule when it comes to festivals.
+Art and Culture FestivalsMuseums aren’t the only attraction for “culture vultures”; from literature to film, street performance to music, the UK has a full schedule when it comes to festivals.
 Music festivals are particularly popular in the UK.
 Below is a list of some important cultural festivals.

 - London Film Festival